 What’s the Role of Dry Socket?

 A common cause of delayed healing and swelling is dry socket.
 This happens when the blood clot that forms after tooth removal becomes dislodged or dissolves before the site has healed.
 Without that protective layer, the bone and nerves are exposed, causing pain and swelling.
 This condition is more likely if you smoke, drink through a straw, or rinse your mouth too forcefully in the first few days.
-Swollen gums after tooth extraction may persist or worsen if dry socket is present.
+Swollen gums after extraction may persist or worsen if dry socket is present.
 Contact your dentist if the pain becomes sharp or throbbing a few days after your procedure.

 Tips For Fast Healing